East Africa Toolkit: Services & Supply

 - Types of services to be offered during the outreaches

-- Seek all necessary statutory approvals and permits that are required from relevant government agencies before conducting mobilization activities.
+- Involve the geography health managers, implementers and community mobilizers in the mobilization activities while scheduling the outreach.
+Seek all necessary approvals and permits that are required from relevant government agencies before conducting mobilization activities.

-- Identify and prepare the community venue that will host the outreach in collaboration with all stakeholders, ensuring cleanliness and safety.
+TIP: Consider the use of health wagons, and tents, where available to enhance privacy and enable the provision of services that require a high degree of infection prevention. - Identify and prepare the community venue that will host the outreach in collaboration with all stakeholders, ensuring cleanliness and safety.
 The venue should ideally be centrally located and easily accessible to community members.
-Use health wagons, where available, to enhance privacy and enable provision of services that require a high degree of infection prevention.

-- Recruit and train competent staff to conduct integrated family planning outreach services.
+- Identify competent staff with support from the geography teams to conduct integrated family planning outreach services.

-- Use of the Provider Initiated Family Planning (PIFP) job aid to ensure that clients coming for integrated services do not miss an opportunity for family planning.
+- Use of the Provider Initiated Family Planning (PIFP) job aid to ensure that clients coming for integrated services do not miss an opportunity receive FP services or information.
 The number of clinical and community staff participating in integrated outreaches needs to be rationalized based on the scale of the integrated outreach.

 Key Outcomes

-- Reduced number of myths and misconception around FP services at community level
+- Red myths and misconceptions around FP services at the community level

 Monitoring Processes